Illegal drug trade: Violent crime

 countries, such as Honduras, but is also an issue for many developed countries worldwide.
-In the late 1990s in the United States the Federal Bureau of Investigation estimated that 5% of murders were drug-related.
+In the late 1990s in the United States, the Federal Bureau of Investigation estimated that 5% of murders were drug-related.
 In Colombia, drug violence can be caused by factors such as the economy, poor governments, and no authority within law enforcement.

 After a crackdown by US and Mexican authorities in the first decade of the 21st century as part of tightened border security in the wake of the September 11 attacks, border violence inside Mexico surged.
-The Mexican government estimates that 90% of the killings are drug-related.
+The Mexican government estimated that 90% of the killings were drug-related.